sul-dlss-labs/estimation/0003-was-accessioning-automation.md

 ## Confidence Level

-80% - There are very few unkown components (i.e. new 3rd party APIs).
+80% - There are very few unknown components (i.e. new 3rd party APIs).
 We will be using and updating existing technologies.

 ## Estimate Range